multiformats/js-multiaddr/README.md

 ## Resolvers

 `multiaddr` allows multiaddrs to be resolved when appropriate resolvers are provided.
 This module already has resolvers available, but you can also create your own.
+Resolvers should always be set in the same module that is calling `multiaddr.resolve()` to avoid conflicts if multiple versions of `multiaddr` are in your dependency tree.
 To provide multiaddr resolvers you can do:

 ```js
 const multiaddr = require('multiaddr')